 Currently, global microplastic research has a high public profile, is of high importance and includes many research avenues within one field.
 Crucially, it is primarily focused on the amount of these pollutants in different environmental matrices.
 For example, microplastics have now been found in wastewater and sludge from China (Li et al., 2018), Finland (Railo et al., 2018) and Australia (Ziajahromi et al., 2017), in soil samples from Chile (Corradini et al., 2019) and Switzerland (Scheurer and Bigalke, 2018), and in aquatic sediments from Belgium (Claessens et al., 2011), England (Horton et al., 2017) and the Arctic (Kanhai et al., 2019).
 Research has also focused on the sources of this pollutant.
 For instance, it has been estimated that a single washing machine load of clothing could release approximately 700,000 microplastic fibres into waste water systems (Napper and Thompson, 2016), and similarly one use of a face wash could release up to 94,000 microbeads (Napper et al., 2015).
 Some of this research has resulted in policy change, like the banning of facial cleansers containing microbeads (Guerranti et al., 2019).

 However, a key to successful microplastic research lies within the method used to extract these small pollutants.
 Researchers in this discipline face criticism for their lack of standardisation and comparative approaches (Underwood et al., 2017).
-Methods can vary significantly; Density separation methods use many different saline solutions such as sodium chloride (NaCl) (Nuelle et al., 2014; Pagter et al., 2018; Quinn et al., 2017), zinc chloride (ZnCl2) (Imhof et al., 2012; Wang et al., 2018) and sodium iodide (NaI) (Nuelle et al., 2014; Roch and Brinker, 2017); various acids, bases and oxidising agents have been used (Bianchi et al., 2020; Schirinzi et al., 2020; Yu et al., 2019).
+Methods can vary significantly; density separation methods use many different saline solutions such as sodium chloride (NaCl) (Nuelle et al., 2014; Pagter et al., 2018; Quinn et al., 2017), zinc chloride (ZnCl2) (Imhof et al., 2012; Wang et al., 2018) and sodium iodide (NaI) (Nuelle et al., 2014; Roch and Brinker, 2017); various acids, bases and oxidising agents have been used (Bianchi et al., 2020; Schirinzi et al., 2020; Yu et al., 2019).
 Enzymes (Catarino et al., 2017; Loder et al., 2017), and oils (Radford et al., 2021) are also being utilised, with or without the use of additional reagents such as dispersants.
 Many of the methods are used in combination – for example combining in sequence oxidising agents with density separation methods.
 Also, new equipment and devices are being developed to assist in the extraction of microplastics (Coppock et al., 2017; Imhof et al., 2012; Nakajima et al., 2019).
 However, with some methods inaccessible due to cost or limited access to equipment, this is not always achievable.
 For example, spectroscopic equipment such as Fourier transform infrared (FTIR) and Raman spectroscopy, used to identify polymers often come at very high cost, with some systems priced between US$200,000 - 300,000 (Primpke et al., 2020).
 Similarly, saline solutions used in density separations can be expensive when needed in large quantities.
 For instance, NaI may cost US$69 for just 100ml and ZnCl2 can cost US$710 for just 30 litres (Crichton et al., 2017).
 More complex matrices such as fishmeal (Gündoğdu et al., 2021; Thiele et al., 2021) and terrestrial soils (Corradini et al., 2019) are being found to contain microplastics, thus many multifaceted methods are being developed and published to cater for this, or current methods are being developed further to combat current limitations.